-Nathalie Baur, MBAPC, MA Integrative Counselling and Psychotherapy
+Nathalie Baur, MBAPC (Accredited), MA Integrative Counselling and Psychotherapy

 I am a fluent bi-lingual English and French integrative psychotherapist and counsellor.
 I also have a very good level in Spanish.
 My approach to therapy is based on the fact that each person is unique and distinctive and therefore one approach may not fit them all.
 I place the client-therapist relationship at the heart of an effective therapeutic process providing an honest and non-judgmental stance where your feelings can be expressed and contained in a safe and confidential setting.